ArduPilot/ardupilot_wiki/dev/source/docs/using-sitl-for-ardupilot-testing.rst

 If you want to add support for a new joystick type then you need to add a file for it following these `instructions <https://github.com/ArduPilot/MAVProxy/blob/master/docs/JOYSTICKS.md>`__ .
 Note that you can also use this information to customize the operation of your joystick if it already supported.
 Just modify it file appropriately.

 To use a joystick in Mission Planner under Windows, be sure to setup the joystick using Window's Game Controller control panel, then under Mission Planners DATA screen Actions tab, click Joystick, then setup the axes and buttons, and enable it.
+See :ref:`common-joystick` for more information.